 I almost always did what I was told.
 I almost always did what was expected until my father’s first, second, third, fourth stroke.
 I lost count.
 My A’s dropped to B’s then to C’s.
 My mother begged me to try harder.
 My many white teachers did what they had always done; they told me what a smart student I was and what a bright future I had ahead of me.
 My C’s dropped to D’s then to F’s.
 I was still doing all my homework.
 I was still studying every night.
 My brain simply stopped working.
 I pushed myself through those years of grief for my mother.
 I forced myself to do better in school because that is what she wanted.
 She had been through enough.
 She had endured 18 grueling months of working full-time, going to parent-teacher conferences, spending time with me, doing laundry, ironing, going grocery shopping, cooking, feeding my half-paralyzed father one spoonful at a time, and washing away his feces while his emaciated body slumped over hers, and she never uttered as much as a, “Damn, life sure is hard.”

-I forced myself to get back on the honor roll and to play sports and to join clubs and to ignore the white girls who said they were blacker than me, or I wasn’t really black.
+I forced myself to get back on the honor roll and to play sports and to join clubs and to ignore the white and black girls who said I was too black or wasn’t black enough.
 I forced myself to smile and contain my rage.
-I forced myself to pummel those white girls with my words instead of pummeling them with my fists.
+I forced myself to pummel those girls with my words instead of pummeling them with my fists.
 I forced myself to be a charming, well-behaved daughter because my mother needed to believe I was okay.
 I forced myself to go to college because that is what my mother wanted.
 And if she could endure Jim-Crow racism and watching the love of her life waste away to nothing, I could endure taking 15-credit hours each semester at the whitest white school known to man while being depressed.